dekoza/mtgpl/docs/_sources/INV.rst.txt

 :mtgtip:`Elfhame Sanctuary<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/a/6ab9a90c-5fd8-4f8c-b692-f98a2974810c.jpg?1562916434|https://scryfall.com/card/inv/185/elfhame-sanctuary?utm_source=api>`
-   At the beginning of your upkeep, you may search your library for a basic land card, reveal that card, and put it into your hand.
-If you do, you skip your draw step this turn and shuffle your library.
+   At the beginning of your upkeep, you may search your library for a basic land card, reveal that card, put it into your hand, then shuffle.
+If you do, you skip your draw step this turn.

 :mtgtip:`Elvish Champion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/1/c19bb473-03b0-4e6d-a7da-0ec1e7707a68.jpg?1562933890|https://scryfall.com/card/inv/186/elvish-champion?utm_source=api>`